 Students from IWA L6 were invited to participate in the new RHS Bridgewater Gardens development in Worsley north Manchester.
 The site represents over £20million pounds of investment in the largest garden restoration project in Europe.
 Details…

 Radical Response Exhibition IASDR Conference Manchester Metropolitan University September 2019.
 Project Contributors: Lucy Gannon, Ian Whadcock, Jonathan Hitchen Unity Progress Strength: The Bradford Pit Memorial This installation presents a life size visualisation of a memorial which commemorates the industrial heritage and community of the former Bradford Colliery in East Manchester, now occupied by SportCity and Etihad Stadium.
 Details…

 Established in September 2010 there has been a creative partnership between Ian Whadcock and The Fallibroome Academy Performing Arts Department, to generate advertising and design outcomes for theatre productions in music, dance and drama.
 These range from one off events to annual What's On Guides, full production programmes and outdoor festivals.
 Details…

 Stage Design and artistic Direction with Prestbury Youth Pantomime.
 This partnership is now in its third year with the remit growing with each production.
 Details…

 A personal body of work commenced June 2013 exploring the use of drawn thoughts, memories and photographic records derived from walks in and around the White Peak on the Cheshire, Derbyshire borders.
 The work seeks to explore the relationship between differing internal and external journeys undertaken simultaneously whilst en route and how these are translated and communicated through the resulting artworks.
 Details…

-Ian Whadcock is a member of the Art Pedagogic Experiment Research Group.
+Ian Whadcock is a member of the Design Research Hub.